Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data

 \paragraph{Dispositional.} Finally, students may lack \textbf{\textit{persistence and willingness to iterate with the AI}} and quit from frustration.
 Some learners disengaged quickly when outputs were erroneous or lengthy.
 In the afore-mentioned example of repeated \texttt{KeyError}, while AI failed to debug on its own and made repeated errors, some students' logged actions of \code{generate-code} and \code{explain-bug} were done within short time intervals of seconds, which indicates that the students did not persist in actually reading or understanding the error explanations or attempting to debug.

 The lack of persistence may also result in early stops.
-For instance, when a student tried to add labels on top of a pie chart, the generated code produced errors, and the fixed code, when simply pressing the ``explain error'' button, did not fix the issue.
-The student then stopped trying, accepting the basic pie chart without the label and commented \textquote[HW2 think-aloud]{seems like it either do the label or a pie}.
-In comparison, a success case will display resilience, where the student keeps trying to refine outputs until they achieve the intended goals.
-For example, as shown in a sequence of prompt iterations, the student persisted through different AI mistakes to produce the ideal visualization for EDA: \blockquote[HW2 log]{ Given the above dataset, I need to see 5 years of pie charts comparing genre to release date.
+For instance, when a student tried to add labels on top of a pie chart, the generated code produced errors, and simply pressing the ``explain error'' button did not fix the issue.
+The student stopped trying, accepting the basic pie chart without the label and commented \citequote{HW2 think-aloud}{seems like it either do the label or a pie}.
+In comparison, success is shown when a student keeps trying to refine outputs until they achieve the intended goals, e.g., persisting through different AI mistakes to produce the ideal visualization:

+\begin{quote} Given the above dataset, I need to see 5 years of pie charts comparing genre to release date.